altercation/storage-gen/README.md

     storage-gen new-typical --output my-storage-script

 See the $SCRIPTROOT/storage subdirectory for a list of prepared storage definition files and further details on format.

+## Existing Partitions

+You may wish to keep an existing partition (and whatever it contains) as it is.
+For example, you might have an existing filesystem that you want to mount under /home.
+To do this, just add the --keep option

+    filesystem --mountpoint /home --keep

 ## Command Line Options